lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 model = torch.nn.DataParalell(model)
 ```

-Implementing this single line of code to the exisitng application will let Pytorch know that the model needs to be parallelised.
-But since this method uses threading to achieve
+Adding this single line of code to the existing application will let PyTorch know that the model
+needs to be parallelized.
+But since this method uses threading to achieve parallelism, it fails to
-paralellism, it fails to achieve true parallelism due to the well known issue of Global Interpretor Lock that exists in Python.
-To work around this issue and gain performance
+achieve true parallelism due to the well known issue of Global Interpreter Lock that exists in
-benefits of parallelism, the use of `torch.nn.DistributedDataParallel` is recommended.
-This invloves little more code changes to set up, but further increases the performance of
+Python.
+To work around this issue and gain performance benefits of parallelism, the use of
+`torch.nn.DistributedDataParallel` is recommended.
+This involves little more code changes to set up,
-model training.
-The starting step is to initialize the process group by calling the `torch.distributed.init_process_group()` using the appropriate backend such as 'nccl', 'mpi' or 'gloo'.
-The use of 'nccl' as backend is recommended as it is currently the fastest backend when using GPUs.
+but further increases the performance of model training.
+The starting step is to initialize the
+process group by calling the `torch.distributed.init_process_group()` using the appropriate backend
+such as 'nccl', 'mpi' or 'gloo'.
+The use of 'nccl' as backend is recommended as it is currently the
+fastest backend when using GPUs.

 #### Using Multiple GPUs with PyTorch